DeliaDelAguila/Catalog/README.md

 # Catalog

-This repository is used as personal dictionary, it covers from basic to advance topics about Data, Analytics and BI.
+This repository is used as personal dictionary, it covers from basic to advanced topics about Data, Analytics and BI.
 It also has the objective to proof level of experience on topics exposed here.

+The Catalog is divided in:
+* **Product Analytics:** Analysis and Best Practices for Improving Digital Products
+* **Exploratory Data Analysis:** Data analysis mainly with R. Covering data reading, cleaning and visualization, analysis exploratory and explanatory.
+* **Data Modeling:** Machine Learning models
+* **Data Warehouse:**